google/koladata/docs/koda_v1_api_reference.md

 `x` is a primitive DataSlice if it meets one of the following conditions:
   1) it has a primitive schema
-  2) it has at least one primitive and only has primitives.
+  2) it has OBJECT/ANY/SCHEMA schema and only has primitives

 Also see `kd.are_primitives` for a pointwise version.
 But note that `kd.all(kd.are_primitives(x))` is not always equivalent to